By Diane Spicer

 They're lightweight and easy to stash in an outside pocket of your pack.

-Falling down is an unpleasant and potentially dangerous experience (says the voice of experience).
-Tips on how not to fall down here.
+Falling down is an unpleasant and potentially dangerous experience (says the voice of experience; use these tips on how not to fall down.

 It's also cheap entertainment for your trail buddies, but who cares about them!